 We are incorporated in The Netherlands and under the Dutch Civil Code, a corporation and its subsidiaries can hold a maximum of 50% of their issued shares in treasury.
 On October 29, 2002, we began to repurchase our shares under a share repurchase program approved by shareholders in connection with our initial public offering in September 1995.
 We currently have shareholder approval to hold 10% of our issued share capital in treasury.
-On May 13, 2014 at our annual shareholder's meeting, our shareholders authorized the extension of our share repurchase program of up to 10% of our issued share capital from time to time for an 18 month period until November 13, 2015.
-The cancellation of shares had also been approved by shareholders at prior shareholder meetings.
+On May 21, 2015 at our annual shareholder's meeting, our shareholders authorized the extension of our share repurchase program of up to 10% of our issued share capital from time to time for an 18 month period until November 21, 2016.
 The repurchase of shares in the open market is at the discretion of management pursuant to shareholder authorization.

-From the activation of the share repurchase program through December 31, 2014, we have repurchased 37,867,189 shares for an aggregate purchase price of approximately\$1.5 billion, or an average price of \$38.43 per share and have cancelled 30,975,406 shares at a cost of \$840.0 million.
-During the twelve months ended December 31, 2014, we repurchased 1,680,800 of our common shares for \$264.4 million, at an average price of \$157.29 per share which included rights to 69,075 shares valued at \$10.3 million, or \$148.85 per share, that were surrendered to us pursuant to the terms of a stock-based compensation plan, in consideration of the exercise price of their stock options and their personal tax burdens that may result from the issuance of common shares under this plan.
-Subsequent to year end, we have repurchased 843,130 shares at a total cost of approximately \$91.7 million.
+From the activation of the share repurchase program through December 31, 2015, we have repurchased 39,311,745 shares for an aggregate purchase price of approximately \$1.6 billion, or an average price of \$41.08 per share and have cancelled 32,225,406 shares at a cost of \$1,049.4 million.
+During the twelve months ended December 31, 2015, we repurchased 1,444,534 of our common shares for \$159.7 million, at an average price of \$110.56 per share which included rights to 56,507 shares valued at \$6.2 million, or \$109.30 per share, that were surrendered to us pursuant to the terms of a stock-based compensation plan, in consideration of their personal tax burdens that may result from the issuance of common shares under this plan.
+Subsequent to year end, we have repurchased 4,649 shares at a total cost of approximately \$0.5 million.

-At the annual meeting of shareholders on May 13, 2014, the shareholders approved the cancellation of 1,150,000 shares of our common stock then held as treasury stock.
-These treasury shares were canceled on July 25, 2014, after the expiration of the waiting period required under Dutch law.
+At the annual meeting of shareholders on May 21, 2015, the shareholders approved the cancellation of 1,250,000 shares of our common stock then held as treasury stock.
+These treasury shares were canceled on August 5, 2015, after the expiration of the waiting period required under Dutch law.
 We charged the excess of the cost of the treasury stock over its par value to additional paid-in capital.